 Very comfortable, reasonably priced accommodation includes three large and recently upgraded rooms on the ground floor overlooking the lovely gardens at the back; with direct garden access via little private patios, full bathrooms (bath and overbath shower) and WiFi, one of these would make a great base for anyone staying a few days to explore the Burren and the beautiful Co Clare coast.

 The other bedrooms are high-ceilinged rooms with period features in the original 19th century building, and have en-suite showers and views of the surrounding countryside.

 A very tasty cooked-to-order breakfast is served by cheerful and efficient staff in a bright dining room opening onto the gardens – an enjoyable meal and a very pleasant way to start the day.

-This would make an ideal base to explore the walking routes or enjoy a cycling holiday in this unique landscape - Lisdoonvarna is very close to The Burren National Park.
+It's an ideal base for enjoying the walking routes or having a cycling holiday in this unique landscape - Lisdoonvarna is very close to The Burren National Park.
 Walking and cycling maps are available, and there are facilities to store bikes.
 Guided walks can also be arranged, with advance notice.
-However, if making any special requests do bear in mind that the Wild Honey Inn is a restaurant with rooms, not an hote,l so don't expect hotel level service.
+However, if making any special requests do bear in mind that the Wild Honey Inn is a restaurant with rooms, not an hotel, so don't expect hotel level service.